Skip to main content

 /skill install k8s-ops

-# Verify it appears in available skills
+# Verify it shows up in the available skills

 /agent skills